eobermuhlner/java-scriptengine/README.md

 }
 ```

+The default implementation `DefaultNameStrategy` uses a simple
+(regular expression based) scanner
+to find the package name and the class name in the script.

+Alternatively the `FixNameStrategy` allows to set an explicit
+fully qualified class name.

 ### Set `ConstructorStrategy` in `JavaScriptEngine`

 You can specify the strategy to construct an actual instance of
 the script class.

-The default implementation uses the no-argument default constructor.

 ```java
 public interface ConstructorStrategy {